groboclown/precision-shell/README.md

   * [test-connect](#test-connect) - test whether a host is listening on a given port number.
   * [export-host-lookup](#export-host-lookup) - exports to an environment variable the IP address of a hostname.
   * [expect-http-get-response](#expect-http-get-response) - generates an error if an HTTP GET request to a host, port, path returns a status code that doesn't match an expected value.
-  * [expect-http-get-response-not](#expect-http-get-response) - generates an error if an HTTP GET request to a host, port, path returns a status code that matches an expected value.
 * Usability
   * [pwd](#pwd) - display current working directory, or store it in an environment variable.
   * [version](#version) - prints the current version (cannot be disabled).